 How To Prepare for your Immigration Interview

-711 stewart How To Prepare for your Immigration Interview After filling your paperwork with the United States Citizenship and Immigration Service, you may have to attend an interview at US Consulate or at Immigration office, such as 26 Federal Plaza in Manhattan or the Garden City field office on Stewart Avenue.
+After filling your paperwork with the United States Citizenship and Immigration Service, you may have to attend an interview at US Consulate or at Immigration office, such as 26 Federal Plaza in Manhattan or the Garden City field office on Stewart Avenue.
 Often this is your first contact with person from the Immigration service.
 It could be intimidating.
-It doesn’t need to.
-Here’s a quick guide of how to prepare for the interview.
+It doesn't need to.
+Here\'s a quick guide of how to prepare for the interview.

 Why an interview?